p1kus/eldorado-homelab/README.md

 Ports for services that do not use host networking can be changed in their respective `.env` files.

-## Data and Backups
+## Backups

-Backups should include at least:
+Backups should include:

 - Named volumes `dockhand_data`, `prometheus_data`, `grafana_data`, `n8n_storage` and `cronitor_data`.
 - `rustdesk/data/`.